 Europe's largest freshwater lake.
 Has extensive opportunities for beaches, swimming, sailing, and sunsets.
 Shallow, warm waters exist in summer.

-Specifically stunning during The month of june when lavender blooms.
+Specifically stunning in June when lavender blooms.
 Offers fragrant walks and photo opportunities.
-Various lavender goods are available in Tihany village.
+Various lavender products are available in Tihany village.

 Unique geological formation.
 Visitors embark on a short, guided boat ride on an underground lake.
-Advance booking is highly advisable, particularly in the high season.
+Advance booking is highly advisable, especially in peak season.

-Impressive rock formations, resembling giant organ pipes, from long ago volcanic action.
+Impressive rock formations, resembling giant organ pipes, from historic times volcanic activity.
 They offer geological interest, hiking, and stunning panoramic views of the body of water.

-A protected wetland area and an useful part of the Balaton Uplands National Park, to the southwest of the maon the lake.
+A protected wetland area and an useful part of the Balaton Uplands National Park, southwest of the maon the lake.
 It features rich birdlife, making it a birdwatcher''s haven.

 Access is possible via specific trails and observation points.